-As far as the European Commission is concerned, the Directorate-General for International Partnerships (DG INTPA) is very concerned about the consistency of public policies with development and aware of the importance of developing the local milk sector in West Africa and of competition from imports of European fat filled milk powder.
+As far as the European Commission is concerned, some representatives of the Directorate-General for International Partnerships (DG INTPA) are very concerned about the consistency of public policies with development and aware of the importance of developing the local milk sector in West Africa and of competition from imports of European fat filled milk powder.
 However, it is argued that this is mainly a matter for the West African countries themselves: fat filled milk powder and the products made from it are marketed there at low prices due to the low level of protection, and they are often misrepresented as dairy products, which does not happen in the European Union.
 Particularly during the EPA negotiations, West African countries never raised the issue of milk at the political level.
 Specifically, they did not propose that milk powder and fat filled milk powder should be included on the list of sensitive products.
-In some countries, VAT is not even charged on the imported powder.
-It is not the role of the European Commission to stand in their place as a defender of their local industries and raise this issue, especially as the Commission also has a mandate to defend European companies in the face of strong competition from companies in other countries (China, etc.).
-Should the West African states decide to place the issue of milk on the agenda for discussion in future, the European Commission would be more than willing to discuss the matter and support political decisions in favour of local milk.
-With regard to the Regional Offensive on Milk, our contacts at DG INTPA also told us that there was no financial support from the European Union because ECOWAS had not requested it.

-38 See Afdi, 2023.
+&lt;sup>38 See Afdi, 2023.

-39 The question of coherence between the CAP and the development of small-scale farming in developing countries was discussed in the report by Levard Laurent and Martin Garcia Irene, 2019, which included an analysis of the issue of dairy exports.
+&lt;sup>39 The question of coherence between the CAP and the development of small-scale farming in developing countries was discussed in the report by Levard Laurent and Martin Garcia Irene, 2019, which included an analysis of the issue of dairy exports.